ShiinaOtMashiny/rsschool-cv/cv.md

 ***
 ## About Me

-I am 22 years old, currently I'm working as a sistem administrator.
-I'm getting way to tired of the communications with my colegues, so I'm thinkink of switching to coding.
-Since as far as I'm aware most of your work doesn't need constant communication with colegues.
+I am 22 years old; currently I'm working as a system administrator.
+I'm getting way to tired of the communications with my colleagues, so I'm thinking of switching to coding.
+As far as I'm aware, most of your work doesn't need constant communication with colleagues.

-* **My sthrengths:**
+* **My strengths:**
     * Quick learner
     * Diligence
     * Searching and analytic skills